Distributed GIS: Mobile GIS

+Cell phones and other wireless communication forms have become common in society.
+Many of these devices are connected to the internet and can access internet GIS applications like any other computer.
+These devices are networked together, using technology such as the mobile web.
+Unlike traditional computers, however, these devices generate immense amounts of spatial data available to the device user and many governments and private entities.
+The tools, applications, and hardware used to facilitate GIS through the use of wireless technology is mobile GIS.
+Used by the holder of the device, mobile GIS enables navigation applications like Google Maps to help the user navigate to a location.
+When used by private firms, the location data collected can help businesses understand foot traffic in an area to optimize business practices.
+Governments can use this data to monitor citizens.
+Access to locational data by third parties has led to privacy concerns.

-With ~80% of all data deemed to have a spatial component, modern Mobile GIS are a powerful geo-centric business process integration platform enabling the Spatial Enterprise.
+With ~80% of all data deemed to have a spatial component, modern Mobile GIS is a powerful tool.
 The number of mobile devices in circulation has surpassed the world's population (2013) with a rapid acceleration in iOS, Android and Windows 8 tablet up-take.
 Tablets are fast becoming popular for Utility field use.
-Low-cost MIL-STD-810 certified cases transform consumer tablets into fully ruggedised, yet lightweight field use units at 10% of legacy ruggedised laptop costs.
+Low-cost MIL-STD-810 certified cases transform consumer tablets into fully ruggedized yet lightweight field-use units at 10% of legacy ruggedized laptop costs.

 Although not all applications of mobile GIS are limited by the device, many are.
 These limitations are more applicable to smaller devices such as cell phones and PDAs.
-Such devices have: small screens with a poor resolution, limited memory and processing power, a poor (or no) keyboard, and short battery life.
-Additional limitations can be found in web client based tablet applications: poor web GUI and device integration, on-line reliance, and very limited off-line web client cache.
+Such devices have small screens with poor resolution, limited memory and processing power, a poor (or no) keyboard, and short battery life.
+Additional limitations can be found in web client-based tablet applications: poor web GUI and device integration, online reliance, and very limited offline web client cache.

+Mobile GIS has a significant overlap with internet GIS; however, not all mobile GIS employs the internet, much less the mobile web.
+Thus, the categories are distinct.